oceanprotocol/docs/content/concepts/networks.md

 **Bridge**

-Check our BSC Bridge [guide](/tutorials/bsc-bridge/) to learn how you can deposit, withdraw and send token
+Check our BSC Bridge [guide](/tutorials/bsc-bridge/) to learn how you can deposit, withdraw and send tokens.

 ## Energy Web Chain